samir-s-hassan/Creatorverse/README.md

 * [X] Let the user know when a Creator did not have an image available to maintain consistency throughout the different Creator cards
 * [X] On the Edit Creator page, the user is shown the image of the creator

+## How to run

+1. Run "npm run dev" to launch the app on a localhost within your browser
+2. Use the app!

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: